A space to raise of glaciers on the Varet terrace

-At the top of the Varet cable car, a new glacier area is being unveiled.
+At the top of the Varet cable car, a glacier area is being unveiled.
 It's a place where skiers can learn more about the glacier that bears its name and learn more about the glaciers that surround them.

 An exhibition to raise awareness of how the Varet glacier has evolved over time and the issues surrounding its existence.